cityofaustin/Residential-Permitting/_projects/shed/define.md

 ### What if I want to hire a contractor?

-Contractors are required to get permits for their work.
+Although contractors are required to get permits for their work, it is up to you to make sure those permits are obtained.
 They are responsible for getting any necessary permits as long as they have your written authorization.
 If you want to hire a contractor, make sure they have a license and can get the project done properly.
 Check out our [tips for selecting a contractor](http://www.austintexas.gov/page/how-select-contractor).

 ---